It's Time to Re-Think Horseshoes

 Horseshoes seem to have been invented in the Middle Ages in Europe, to keep the feet from falling apart when knights' horses had to live for months in slop-filled tie-stalls while the castle was under siege.
 At that time, the modern study of Anatomy and Physiology did not exist yet, so there was no way to study what the shoes did to hooves and legs.

 There are more than a dozen ways that shoes are known to damage the feet, legs, and circulatory system of the horse (see A Lifetime of Soundness by Dr. Hiltrud Strasser).
-The worst damage comes from loss of circulation in the hoof, and loss of shock absorption.
+Some of these are: loss of circulation in the hoof, loss of shock absorption, "white line" damage, and deformity of the hoof shape.

-Circulation: When the horse steps down on his foot, the cone-shaped hoof wall flexes wider at the bottom; when he lifts it off the ground, it returns to its narrower "closed" shape.
-This spread-and-squeeze acts like a pump, pulling blood into the foot with each step.
+Circulation: When a horse steps down on his foot, the cone-shaped hoof wall flexes wider at the bottom; when he lifts it off the ground, it returns to its narrower "closed" shape.
+This spread-and-squeeze acts like a pump, pulling blood through the foot with each step.

-Shock absorption: In the tough yet elastic barefoot hoof, the flexing of the weighted hoof can absorb as much as 2,000 lbs. of concussion.
-But the horseshoe holds the foot inflexible, cancelling out 75% of its ability to absorb shock.
-Instead, the concussion goes on up the leg and damages joints and tendons that were not designed to take so much shock.
+Shock absorption: The tough yet elastic barefoot hoof can absorb as much as 2,000 lbs. of concussion.
+But a horseshoe holds the foot inflexible, cancelling out 75% of its ability to absorb shock.
+Instead, the concussion travels up the leg and damages joints and tendons.

-The horse's feet keep growing till age 5, when he reaches his full adult weight.
-When shoes are put on a young horse, the coffin bone cannot grow wider, and the foot ends up small for the horse, and often contracted.
+A horse's feet keep growing till age 5, when he reaches his full adult weight.
+When shoes are put on a young horse, the coffin (pedal) bone cannot grow to its full width, therefore the foot will be too small to carry the horse's weight, and is often contracted.

-For these and many other reasons, the barefoot horse has a lot of advantages over the shod horse, both in health and in performance.
+For these and many other reasons, the barefoot horse has many advantages over the shod horse, both in health and in performance.

 Here is what Marco Polo noticed on his journey to China: